Agricultural Literacy Curriculum Matrix

 The Rotten Truth

-Students will observe and explain the decomposition process and learn the methods and ingredients for making compost.
+Students observe and explain the decomposition process and identify the methods and ingredients for making compost.
+Grades 3-5

 Activity 1: Decay and Decomposition

 - 1-quart Ziploc bags, 1 or 2 per student pair